-The University of Toronto Health and Safety Policy (Governing Council October 24, 2011) states that the University is committed to the promotion of the health, safety and wellbeing of all members of the University community, to the provision of a safe and healthy work and study environment, and to the prevention of occupational injuries and illnesses.
+The University of Toronto Health and Safety Policy (Governing Council January 23, 2017) states that the University is committed to the promotion of the health, safety and wellbeing of all members of the University community, to the provision of a safe and healthy work and study environment, and to the prevention of occupational injuries and illnesses.

+The review of this safety guideline is informed by data relating to adverse events involving residents and individuals in resident teaching.

 SCOPE

 The University, hospitals, and affiliated teaching sites are accountable for the personal, environmental, and occupational health and safety of their employees and have the right to make implementation decisions within their respective policies and resource allocations.
 Postgraduate trainees must adhere to the relevant health and safety policies and procedures of their training site.
-All teaching sites must adhere to the requirements of the PAIRO-CAHO collective agreement, unless specifically exempted in the agreement.
+All teaching sites must adhere to the requirements of the PARO-CAHO collective agreement, unless specifically exempted in the agreement.

 These guidelines cover all postgraduate trainees, including residents and fellows, and encompass: